docker/docs/content/get-started/orchestration.md

 Containerization provides an opportunity to move and scale applications to clouds and data centers.
-Containers effectively guarantee that those applications run the same way anywhere, allowing us to quickly and easily take advantage of all these environments.
-Additionally, as we scale our applications up, we need some tooling to help automate the maintenance of those applications, enable the replacement of failed containers automatically, and manage the roll-out of updates and reconfigurations of those containers during their lifecycle.
+Containers effectively guarantee that those applications run the same way anywhere, allowing you to quickly and easily take advantage of all these environments.
+Additionally, as you scale your applications up, you need some tooling to help automate the maintenance of those applications, enable the replacement of failed containers automatically, and manage the roll-out of updates and reconfigurations of those containers during their lifecycle.